moabukar/tech-vault/README.md

 - What is an Ingress controller?
 - How can one build a highly availabe (HA) cluster in K8s?
 - What is the role of ETCD in K8s?

+### :small_blue_diamond: Ansible

+- What is Ansible?
+- How does Ansible work?
+- What is Ansible Galaxy?
+- What are Ansible handlers?
+- What is Ansible Vault?
+- What aer Ansible collections?
+- How do you get a list of Ansible predefined variables?
+- How is Ansible playbook different from ad-hoc commands?
+- What is the recommended for securing secret information used within Ansible playbooks?
+- What templating language is directly supported within Ansible for creating dynamic playbooks?
+- What protocol does Ansible use for communicating with client systems?
+- What is an inventory file?

+Advanced:

+- Can you name some Ansible best practices?
+- How do you handle errors in Ansible?
+- How do you test your Ansible roles and tasks?
+- What is Molecule and how does it works?

 ### :small_blue_diamond: CI/CD